-The goal of CFDR is to support research from dietitians practicing dietetics, in preference to dietitians who are career researchers and whose primary mandate is to pursue scholarly activities (e.g., dietitians working as university faculty members).
-CFDR strongly encourages collaboration between colleagues in diverse dietetic practice and academic settings.
+The goal of CFDR is to support research for practicing dietitians, in preference to dietitians who are career researchers and whose primary mandate is to pursue scholarly activities (e.g., dietitians working as university faculty members).
+CFDR encourages collaboration between colleagues in diverse dietetic practice and academic settings.